nickscript0/dev-workflows/typescript.md

 ### Step 3 - auto-compilation
 The next step is to set up the task configuration.
-To do this open the Command Palette with ⇧⌘P and type in Configure Task Runner, Select "Typescript - Watch Mode"
+- Open the Command Palette with ⇧⌘P and type in Configure Default Build Task, this will generate a tasks.json.
+- Add `"watch": true` to the "compilerOptions" section of tsconfig.json

 ## Creating a Browser Web App with Typescript
 Due to this issue